Dance in China: Traditional dances

 Many of the traditional Chinese dances have a long history.
 These may be folk dances, or dances that were once performed as rituals or as an entertainment spectacle, and some may have been performed in the imperial court.
-Among the best-known of the Chinese traditional dances are the Dragon dance and Lion dance, and both dances were known in earlier dynasties in various forms.
-A form of lion dance similar to today's lion dance was described as early as the Tang Dynasty, the modern form of the dragon dance however may be a more recent development.
+Among the best-known of the Chinese traditional dances are the dragon dance and lion dance, and both dances were known in earlier dynasties in various forms.
+A form of lion dance similar to today's lion dance was described as early as the Tang dynasty, the modern form of the dragon dance, however, may be a more recent development.

-In some of the earliest dances recorded in China, dancers may have dressed as animal and mythical beasts, and during the Han Dynasty, some forms of the dragon dance were mentioned.
-The Dragon dances of Han Dynasty, however, do not resemble modern form of the dance.
-Dragon dances mentioned include a dance performed during a ritual to appeal for rain at time of drought as Chinese dragon was associated with rain, acts in the baixi variety shows where performers dressed up as a green dragon playing a flute, and acts where fish turned into a dragon.
-Modern Dragon Dance uses light-weight structure manipulated by a dozen or so of men using poles at regular intervals along the length of the dragon, and some forms of the dragon can be very long and involve hundreds of performers.
+In some of the earliest dances recorded in China, dancers may have dressed as animal and mythical beasts, and during the Han dynasty, some forms of the dragon dance were mentioned.
+The dragon dances of the Han dynasty, however, do not resemble the modern form of the dance.
+Dragon dances mentioned include a dance performed during a ritual to appeal for rain at a time of drought as the Chinese dragon was associated with rain, acts in the baixi variety shows where performers dressed up as a green dragon playing a flute, and acts where fish turned into a dragon.
+Modern dragon dance uses a light-weight structure manipulated by a dozen or so men using poles at regular intervals along the length of the dragon, and some forms of the dragon can be very long and involve hundreds of performers.
 There are more than 700 different dragon dances in China.

-The lion dance has been suggested to have been introduced from outside China as lion is not native to China.
-Suggested origin of the dance include India and Persia, although some have also proposed a native Chinese origin.
-A detailed description of a lion dance appeared during the Tang Dynasty and it was then recognized as a foreign import, but the dance may have existed in China as early as the third century AD.
-During the Northern and Southern Dynasties it had association with Buddhism.
-A version of lion dance resembling modern lion dance was described by Tang poet Bai Juyi in his poem "Western Liang Arts" (西凉伎), where the dancers wear a lion costume made of a wooden head, a silk tail and furry body, with eyes gilded with gold and teeth plated with silver, and ears that moves.
+The lion dance has been suggested to have been introduced from outside China as the lion is not native to China.
+Suggested origins of the dance include India and Persia, although some have also proposed a native Chinese origin.
+A detailed description of a lion dance appeared during the Tang dynasty and it was then recognized as a foreign import, but the dance may have existed in China as early as the third century AD.
+During the Northern and Southern dynasties, it had association with Buddhism.
+A version of lion dance resembling the modern lion dance was described by Tang poet Bai Juyi in his poem "Western Liang Arts" (西凉伎), where the dancers wear a lion costume made of a wooden head, a silk tail and furry body, with eyes gilded with gold and teeth plated with silver, and ears that move.
 There are two main forms of Chinese Lion Dance: the Northern Lion and Southern Lion.
-A form of the Lion Dance is also found in Tibet where it is called the Snow Lion Dance.
+A form of the Lion Dance is also found in Tibet, where it is called the Snow Lion Dance.